sensepost/objection/README.md

 ## prerequisites
 To run `objection`, all you need is the python3 interpreter to be available.
 The installation via `pip` should take care of all of the dependencies needed.

-As for the mobile applications though, for iOS, an unencrypted IPA is needed.
-If you have the source code of the application you want to explore, then you can simply embed and load the `FridaGadget.gylib` in the project.
+As for the target mobile applications though, for iOS, an unencrypted IPA is needed and Android just the normal APK should be find.
+If you have the source code of the iOS application you want to explore, then you can simply embed and load the `FridaGadget.gylib` in the project.

 ## installation
 Installation is simply a matter of `pip3 install objection`.
 This will give you the `objection` command.

 For more detailed update and installation instructions, please refer to the wiki page [here](https://github.com/sensepost/objection/wiki/Installation).

-## todo:
-There is still a ton of work left to do.

-- Android support!
-- Automatically unarchive keychain items that are bplist00ԁX$versionX$objectsY$archiverT$top
-- Detect more argument types in ios argument dumper
-- Touchid `kSecAccessControlTouchIDAny` keychain item experiment
-- Implement `rpc.exports` for the filemanager to help with performance and timeouts

 ## powered by